MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 <!-- ====================================================================== -->
 ### Enhanced CORS debugging support

-Cross-origin resource sharing (CORS) errors are now surfaced in the **Issues** tab.
+Cross-origin resource sharing (CORS) errors are now surfaced in the **Issues** tool.
 There are various potential causes of CORS errors.
-Click to expand each issue to understand the potential causes and solutions.
+Click each issue to expand it and see potential causes and solutions.

 ![CORS issues in the Issues tab.](../../media/2021/05/cors-debugging-support.msft.png)